8 Ways to Prevent Data Loss from Hardware Failure

 Each of these issues has the potential to cause a disaster, but some are more likely than others.

 Human errors and hardware failures make up the bulk of business data loss.
-According to Verizon’s 2023 report, 74% of all data breaches involve the human element, such as errors or lost credentials.
+According to Verizon’s 2024 report, 68% of all data breaches involve the human element, such as compromised credentials or accidental file deletion.
 While natural disasters tend to get the biggest headlines, they don’t happen every day.
 Mistakes and system malfunctions do.

-How to Prevent Data Loss From Hardware Failures
+How to Prevent Data Loss from Hardware Failure

-We’ve established how serious hardware failures can be and how often they occur.
+We’ve established how serious hardware failure can be and how often it can occur.
 Now let’s dig into the solutions and best practices that have helped our customers survive system breakdowns.

 Your BCP should outline the steps and systems for responding to all types of disasters, ranging from hardware failures and system malfunctions to fires and floods.
 Think of this document as a recovery roadmap.
 It should state exactly how your business will attempt to recover from data loss and the procedures for getting everything back online.